jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ![*GNOME Tweak Tool*](images/Chapter-04/gnome-tweak-tool.png "Tweak Tool")

 **Deliverable:** Take screenshots of all succesful install of software.
-Create a file called ```Readme.md``` and create an H2 header for each item and place a screenshot of the result below it.
+See Blackboard for submission details.

 #### Footnotes